andrejms16/db_project/README.md

 ├── wildfires/          # Python application to manage the database and make queries.
 │   └── main.py         # Starts the application with all possible actions described in the menu.
 │   └── wildfires.xlsx  # Fire dataset available to be loaded by the application.
+│   └── graphics/       # Different graphics with interesting insights obtained from the database.
 ├── uml.png             # UML Diagram
 ├── fires.sql           # DDL Script to create all database tables and constraints.
 ├── relational.doc      # Relational Model